DANDELION HYPNOTHERAPY BLOG

 Did you know that when researchers Harker & Keltner 2001 looked at genuineness of smiles of women in a high-school yearbook they found that positive emotion expression predicted favourable outcomes in personal wellbeing 30 years later, even after controlling for physical attractiveness and social desirableness?

-KINDFULNESSMindfulness paired with kindness.
-Present moment awareness with an attitude of curiosity, openness and gentle-attention. |
+Mindfulness paired with kindness.
+Present moment awareness with an attitude of curiosity, openness and gentle-attention.

-GRATITUDEA reflection on how to grow awareness of love, kindness, open-heartedness, giving and receiving a smile within your life. |
+A reflection on how to grow awareness of love, kindness, open-heartedness, giving and receiving a smile within your life.

-NO mud no lotus: COMPASSIONIt is sometimes said that when we hurt it is like a "hole" in our heart.
-I think a U2 song lyric says that a "heart that is broken is heart that is open".
-Others would say that if someone delivers a truck-full of dung to your door, even when you did not order it, and you cannot make it go away, then there is nothing left to do but to dig it into your garden so the flowers and fruit trees can grow.
 Perhaps you have known someone who experienced hardship but it didn't harden their heart but instead made them more loving, more accepting people that allow you to be yourself when you are with them.
 Or maybe you have had the opposite experience where someone has not been through any adversity or have been unable to nurture their own heart, they have distanced themselves from the pain you have been experiencing as a result of them being unable to process their own emotions.
 Maybe you have felt the harm caused by their indifference or inability to understand.
-You might notice that your emotional pain can have a purpose or meaning - that when you know your own wounds- the tops, the bottom, the inside-out parts of it - you can know it in others.
-It might allow you to be more connected with another person or even with a group of people.
-Knowing how you can help yourself might be the most powerful way of knowing how to help others.
-More on Compassion |

 PHYSICALIZING SKILLS